| |

 1. Dip a metal spoon in the curd to check that it is thick enough.
 The curd should easily coat the back of the spoon and be visibly thicker.

 2. Stir the cold cubed butter through the hot curd and stir until smooth.
 Pour the finished curd through a sieve into clean jars.
 It will thicken as it cools.
 Once cooled, store it in the fridge.
+Leave it to sit at room temperature again for 30 minutes before using.

 butter cubes in a bowl.